 The environment for mid-sized borrowers appears bright.
 More lenders, new products and competitive terms are offering borrowers access to much-needed capital that will help fuel continued growth, expansion and acquisition.
 Perhaps due to misperceptions that size is a limiting factor, many mid-sized companies often overlook the inherent benefits of syndicated loans, choosing to rely instead on traditional single-provider loans or bi-lateral credit facilities with multiple lenders.
-While this is understandable from a familiarity and comfort perspective, a syndicated loan ultimately may be more advantageous to your business’ long-term best interest.
+While this is understandable from a familiarity and comfort perspective, a syndicated loan ultimately may be more advantageous to a business’ long-term best interest.

 While syndicated loans are most commonly utilized to address the needs of large, acquisition-focused firms, syndicated lending can also be a flexible funding source for a growing number of mid-sized companies.
-Not only can syndicated loans provide you with one-stop access to a larger amount of capital than might otherwise be available from a single provider, they also offer simpler documentation than multiple loans, and access to a broader network of financial relationships.
-As a result of this heightened access, a syndicated credit facility offers a sound platform for growth that often proves to be beneficial as your firm expands and matures.
+Not only can syndicated loans provide a business with one-stop access to a larger amount of capital than might otherwise be available from a single provider, they also offer simpler documentation than multiple loans, and access to a broader network of financial relationships.
+As a result of this heightened access, a syndicated credit facility offers a sound platform for growth that often proves to be beneficial as a firm expands and matures.

 A primer on syndicated loans

 In contrast to traditional single-lender loans, syndicated loans are provided by a group of lenders and are structured, arranged, and administered by one or several commercial or investment banks known as arrangers or agents.
 In all types of syndications, the arranger’s relationships with other lenders and its ability and willingness to hold part of the loan on its own books are critical to the smooth execution of the deal.
 These loans are commonly used for working capital needs, refinancing, funding acquisitions, leveraged buyouts and return of capital to shareholders.